-strong frequency differences between 26 allopatric yellowhammers and 15 allopatric pine buntings (Table 2; see Material and Methods).
-A PCA of these 20 markers on all phenotypic groups (AFLP dataset 2) reveals that phenotypic hybrids tend to have intermediate AFLP signatures (Fig. 6), and the STRUCTURE analysis produced similar results (see Supporting information, Fig. S2).
-Many of the phenotypic hybrids are generally more similar to allopatric vellowhammers than to allopatric pine buntings.
+By examining bands produced by 10 AFLP primer pairs combinations, we identified 20 markers that showed strong frequency differences between 26 allopatric yellowhammers and 15 allopatric pine buntings (Table 2; see Materials and Methods).
+A principal components analysis of these 20 markers on all phenotypic groups (AFLP dataset 2) reveals that phenotypic hybrids tend to have intermediate AFLP signatures (Fig. 6), and the STRUCTURE analysis produced similar results (Figure S2).
+Many of the phenotypic hybrids are generally more similar to allopatric yellowhammers than to allopatric pine buntings.